Logarithmic resolution via weighted toroidal blow-ups: Introduction

-This justifies our need to work in the logarithmic setting as outlined in Section \ref{1.1}.
-We note that the above strategy was also explored in the paper \cite{ATW17a}, but with respect to Hironaka's classical resolution algorithm.
+This justifies our need to work in the logarithmic setting as outlined in \S\ref{1.1}.
+We also remark that the above strategy (I)$+$(II) was already pursued earlier in \cite{ATW20a}, although with respect to Hironaka's classical resolution algorithm.